Exactly solvable conformal field theories: Correlation functions in loop CFTs

 \subsection{Relation with loop CFTs}

-The claim that loop CFTs describe the critical limit of loop models is supported by a large body of work, including direct numerical checks.
-However, it is not easy to derive it.
+There is much evidence that loop CFTs describe the critical limit of loop models, including direct numerical checks.
+But it is not easy to prove this statement, or even to find which CFT is the limit of which loop model.
 In fact, it is already tricky to derive the relation between the central charge $c$ and the contractible loop weight $n$.
 See for example \cite[Appendix A]{grz18} for a discussion of Kondev's original argument, and for an attempt to patch its perceived flaws with the help of the torus partition function.

-We will now propose an argument that starts with relating non-diagonal primary fields $V_{(r,s)}$ with legged punctures.
+We will now assume that loop CFTs are critical limits of loop models, and give a simple derivation of the relation between their parameters.
+We will start with the relation between non-diagonal primary fields $V_{(r,s)}$ and legged punctures.
 This is relatively straightforward, because both objects have discrete parameters.
 We will then deduce the relation between diagonal fields $V_P$ and legless punctures, and finally the relation between the central charge and the contractible loop weight.